Dogtrot Lake (Minnesota)

-Dogtrot Lake is a 15-acre lake in Cook County, Minnesota which is tributary to the Poplar River.
+Dogtrot Lake is a 15-acre lake in Cook County, Minnesota which is a tributary to the Poplar River.
 Dogtrot Lake reaches a maximum depth of 24 feet in a depression just south of the mouth of the stream leading to Slip Lake.
 Dogtrot lake is accessible through portages to Bulge Lake and Slip Lake.
 A fisheries survey turned up populations of walleye, northern pike, yellow perch, and white suckers.